CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

     - significant PR:
 - Derek: Did a lot of general work reviewing code and looking at the architecture of the program.
 The accessibility Documents.
   - significant PR:
 - Ezra: The Design Doc and the Presentation.
-Helped Ariel with the use cases.
+Helped Ariel with the use cases, created the presentation.
     - significant PR:
 - Gerd: created a decorator design pattern for the recipeItem, refactored a large amount of concluding the matchers and scored and all the associated tests we remade.
 He also fixed the builders.
     - significant PR: